-But if the terms of the situation are slightly changed people tend to give quite a different answer.
-Suppose you are standing on a bridge over the line next to a fat man and you are sure that if you pushed him onto the line his bulk (but not yours) would be sufficient to stop the train before it hit the group of people.
-What do you think?
+But if the terms of the situation are slightly changed, people tend to give quite a different answer.
+Suppose that there is no switch, but that you are instead standing on a bridge over the railway track next to a very fat man, and you are sure that if you pushed him onto the track his bulk (but not yours) would be sufficient to stop the train before it hit the group of people.
+What do you think now?
 Should you kill the fat man?

-Most people who say yes to diverting the train say no to pushing the fat man.
+Most people who said ‘yes' to diverting the train say ‘no' to pushing the fat man.
 But if you do, many moral philosophers would say you have made a mistake.
 Not because you are wrong about whether or not to kill people to save others, but because you are being inconsistent about your killing decisions.

 Is this a realistic model of morality?
 Does it characterise how you think about moral problems, or think you should?
 Fortunately there is an alternative: Ethics.

 So, turning back to the trolley problem, the problem I see with the straightforward moral philosophy approach is that it fails to distinguish between reasoning and choices, and thus interprets any inconsistency of choice as evidence of inconsistency of reasoning.
-But from the ethical perspective people are seen as reasoning about which principles are relevant and how much they should count in these two different cases in order to come to judgements about what one should do.
+But from the ethical perspective people are seen not as attempting to apply the core set of moral principles they have already committed themselves to, but as reasoning more broadly about which principles are relevant and how much they should count in these different cases in order to come to judgements about what one should do.
 There is no point in trying to identify the formula the participant is using to decide what to do, because there isn't one.
 And thus the moral philosopher's charge of contradiction - the inconsistent application of a formula - is misguided (a case of petitio principii - arguing for a conclusion already assumed in the premise).

 |3 Quarks Daily Philosophy Prize 2011|